calumgrant/logical/docs/manual.md

 new person has name n+" Smith" if person _ has name "Fred".
 ```

+# Modules

+Modules are designed to avoid name clashes, and make the origin and purposes of a name clearer.
+Names of predicates may be prefixed with a module name (e.g. `mysql:open` or `xml:read`) to make it clearer which module a name belongs to.

+Module qualifiers may only appear on unary predicate names that are read in a rule (in the `if` part of a rule).
+Module qualifiers to not apply to attributes or variables.

+Under normal circumstances, the order in which predicates are defined does not make a difference.
+However with modules, it becomes important, as a name might be resolved to one module or another depending on the order of the statements.

+## Defining modules

+A module is defined using the `module/1` predicate, for example `module xml.` or `module "mysql".` The quotes are optional.

+The module has the scope of the current source file, or until the next `module` definition.

+It is possible to have several modules in a single file, and to define a module over several files.

+## The default module

+If no module is declared, then the current module has the name `""` (the empty string).
+Names in the default module are accessed using `:...`, with an empty qualifier name.
+To switch back to the default module, define `module "".`

+## Using modules

+The predicates in a module can be accessed either by qualifying the name, or using the `using/1` predicate, for example `using xml.` or `using "mysql".` As with `module`, the quotes are optional.

+`using` means that the predicates in the module do not need to be qualified.

+`using` has the scope of the current file, and does not affect `import`ed files or have an effect beyond the scope of the current file.

+`using` only has an effect after the `using` declaration.

+## Name lookup

+All unary predicates in the `then`/left of a rule are qualified with the current module.

+When an unqualified predicate name is encountered, it looks for the predicate name in the current module.
+If it has been defined already (or, mentioned by being previously qualified), then the predicate from the current module is used.

+Then, the predicates from all of the `using` modules are used.
+The root module is also in the `using` set.
+If the predicate is defined in exactly one of those then it is used.
+If the predicate is defined in more than one `using` module, then it is an error.

+If the predicate is unknown, then it is assumed to be from the current module.

+`using` is not transitive.
+If a module imports predicates with `using`, then these imported predicates are not exported.

+If a predicate is undefined, then it is taken to be in the current module.

+`module` and `using` only apply to the current source file, and do not have an effect on imported files, or beyond the scope of the current file. `module` and `using` only apply to unqualified names.

 # External functions

 ## Using external functions